Andrea Beghetto

-Andrea Beghetto (born 11 October 1994) is an Italian professional footballer who plays as a midfielder for club Vis Pesaro on loan from Pisa.
+Andrea Beghetto (born 11 October 1994) is an Italian professional footballer who plays as a midfielder for Serie D club Conegliano.

 Club career

 SPAL and Genoa

 Beghetto began his career in Serie D, starting his career as a fullback or wingback, before switching to a winger, and later to a central midfielder.
 After a promising season with SPAL in the Serie B, wherein he was considered one of the strongest players, Berghetto transferred to Genoa in January 2017.

 Frosinone

 Beghetto transferred to Frosinone on 5 July 2017.

 Pisa

 On 31 January 2021 he moved to Pisa.
 The contract was technically a loan for the first 18 months, after which Pisa was obligated to purchase his rights on a permanent basis.

 Loans by Pisa

 On 5 August 2021, he was loaned by Pisa to Alessandria.
 On 31 January 2022, Beghetto moved on a new loan to Perugia.
 On 30 August 2022, Beghetto returned to Perugia on a new loan.
 On 26 January 2023, Beghetto was loaned by Venezia.
 On 25 July 2024, Beghetto moved on loan to Lecco.
 On 21 January 2025, he joined Vicenza on loan.